jrochkind/attr_json/README.md

 ## State of Code, and To Be Done

-This is a pre-1.0 work in progress.
-But the functionality that is here seems pretty solid.
+The functionality that is here seems pretty solid, and is being used by jrochkind in a production app.

-Backwards incompatible changes are possible before 1.0.
-Once I tag something 1.0, I'm pretty serious about minimizing backwards incompats.

-I do not yet use this myself in production, and may not for a while.
-I generally am reluctant to release something as 1.0 with implied suitable for production when I'm not yet using it in production myself, but may with enough feedback.
-A couple others are already using in production.
+We are committed to [semantic versioning](https://semver.org/) and will endeavor to release no backwards breaking changes without a major version.
+We are also serious about minimizing backwards incompat releases altogether (ie minimiing major version releases).

 Feedback of any kind of _very welcome_, please feel free to use the issue tracker.

 Except for the jsonb_contains stuff using postgres jsonb contains operator, I don't believe any postgres-specific features are used.
 It ought to work with MySQL, testing and feedback welcome.
 (Or a PR to test on MySQL?).
 My own interest is postgres.

+This is still mostly a single-maintainer operation, so has all the sustainability risks of that.
+Although there are other people using and contributing to it, check out the Github Issues and Pull Request tabs yourself to get a sense.

 ### Possible future features: